Recipe Tale

 Instructions

-• Preheat the oven to 190C/ 374F, and line two baking sheets with parchment paper.
+• Preheat the oven to 180C / 350F, and line two baking sheets with parchment paper.

-• Now, fold in chocolate chunks and half of the crushed mini eggs using a spatula or wooden spoon.
+• Add the chocolate and Cadbury mini eggs: Fold the chocolate chunks and crushed mini eggs into the cookie batter using a spatula or wooden spoon.

-• Scoop about 2 tablespoons of the batter per cookie into the baking sheets (make sure you leave space between each one).
+• Shape the cookie balls: Use a medium cookie scoop or just scoop about 1 tablespoon of the batter per cookie into the baking sheets (make sure you leave space between each one).

-• Sprinkle the remaining mini egg pieces on the tops of the cookies.
+• Decorate: Press the remaining mini egg pieces on the tops of these cookies.

 Notes

-How To Freeze: These cookies can be frozen for up to 12 months.
-We advise you to separate each cookie with some baking paper before storing though.
+• These cookies can be frozen for up to 3 months.
+I advise you to separate each cookie with baking paper before storing.

 Nutrition